Jonxslays/unkey/CONTRIBUTING.md

 Please follow the semantic commit messages pattern similar to the one mentioned [here](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716).

 ### Pull Requests

-Each pull request must have it own branch named `<issue>-description`.
-For eg. `1-add-readme`.
+Each pull request should have its own branch named `issue/<issue>-description`, e.g. `issue/5-update-docs`.

 ### Anything Else

-Open an issue with the label `random` and discuss them there.
+Open an issue with the label `random`.
 You can ping us on [Discord](https://unkey.dev/discord) as well.